cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ~~~
 struct {
-    opaque context<0..2^8-1>;
-    opaque envelope<0..2^16-1>;
+    opaque envelope<1..2^16-1>;
     opaque pkU<0..2^16-1>;
 } RegistrationUpload;
 ~~~

-context
-: An opaque string matching the context set in the corresponding registration request.

 envelope
 : An encryption of a Credentials structure.
-The encryption procedure is defined in {{SecEnvU}}.

 pkU
 : An encoded public key, matching the public key contained within the encrypted